 When you set up direct deposit with Bluebird, you can get access to your paycheck a few days early.

-Exactly when you get paid depends on when your employers posts the funds, but Bluebird will issue them to your card as soon as they show up.
+Exactly when you get paid depends on when your employer posts the funds, but Bluebird will issue them to your card as soon as they appear.

 BlueBird2Walmart Cash Pickups

-With BlueBird2Walmart Cash Pickups, you can easily transfer money to other Bluebird account holders.
+With BlueBird2Walmart Cash Pickups powered by Ria, you can easily transfer money to other Bluebird account holders.

 Here’s How it Works: